DaOnlyDelta/Doscord/README.md

 **Doscord** is a simple school project that simulates the login and registration system of a chat platform inspired by Discord.
-This project focuses on user authentication and basic front-end/back-end integration.

-Features

-User registration: Create a new account with a username and password.

-User login: Authenticate and access the platform.

-Form validation: Ensures proper input for emails, usernames, and passwords.

-Responsive design: Simple and clean interface for a user-friendly experience.

-Technologies Used

-Front-end: HTML, CSS, JavaScript

-Back-end: (Specify your backend, e.g., Node.js, Express, Python Flask, etc.)

-Database: (Specify your database, e.g., SQLite, MongoDB, etc.)
-**# DOSCORD

-**Doscord** is a simple school project that simulates the login and registration system of a chat platform inspired by Discord.
 This project focuses on **user authentication** and **basic front-end/back-end integration**.

 ---